- Nike has surpassed its main rivals, Adidas and Asics, to position itself as a leader in the sports footwear segment.

 Stop loss

 You set a price at which you decide it is no longer worth holding your shares.
 Let’s say for example you nominate US$180 as the price at which you will sell your Nike shares.
-If the price drops to that level, your stop loss order will execute.
+If the price drops to that level, your stop-loss order will execute.

 Step 6: Place the order

-Once you have chosen a broker, funded your account based on the amount you wish to invest and decided how to invest in your Nike shares based on the order type, it's time to place the order.
+Once you have chosen a broker, funded your account based on the amount you wish to invest, and decided how to invest in your Nike shares based on the order type, it's time to place the order.
 This will normally happen at the click of a button.

-Investors can buy shares with a speculative motive to benefit from price fluctuations, or to hold as long term investments.
+Investors can buy shares with a speculative motive to benefit from price fluctuations or to hold as long-term investments.
 Once you invest in a company, keep track of both its share price movements and performance.

 Track Nike’s performance

-Watch out for how Nike seeks to retain its market leadership in athletic and fashion shoes, and its financial fundamentals.
+Watch out for how Nike seeks to retain its market leadership in athletic and fashion shoes and its financial fundamentals.
 The company is committed to technological innovation in order to increase its online sales and attract new and younger consumers.

-More than two-thirds of Nike’s revenue come from shoes.
+More than two-thirds of Nike’s revenue comes from shoes.
 Nike has invested in developing digital tools and apps to boost its online sales using augmented reality and the Nike Fit app for amateur athletes to plan their routines.

 Competition